softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 # `softlayer_bare_metal`

 Provides a `bare_metal` resource.
-This allows bare metals to be created, updated and deleted.
-`softlayer_bare_metal` resource supports both pre-set configured bare metal servers and custom bare metal servers.
+This allows bare metals to be created, updated and deleted. `softlayer_bare_metal` resource supports both pre-set configured bare metal servers and custom bare metal servers.
- For more detail of bare metal types, refer to the [link](https://www.ibm.com/cloud-computing/bluemix/bare-metal-servers)
+ For more detail on bare metal types, refer to the [link](https://www.ibm.com/cloud-computing/bluemix/bare-metal-servers)

 ## Pre-set configured bare metal server
 If the `softlayer_bare_metal` resource definition has a `fixed_config_preset` attribute, terraform will create a pre-set configured bare metal server.
-The following example creates a new pre-set configured bare metal server with hourly option.
+The following example creates a new pre-set configured bare metal server with an hourly option.
 Hardware specifications are already defined in the `fixed_config_preset` attribute and cannot be modified.

-## Example of a pre-set configured bare metal server
+### Example of a pre-set configured bare metal server
 ```hcl
 # Create a new bare metal
 resource "softlayer_bare_metal" "pre-configured-bm1" {